AndrewJ79/Movie_Recommendation_System/README.md

 * This dataset serves as input for the recommendation engine, enabling filtering based on genres, popularity, and user preferences.

 4. Files needed to download so you can run the code
+* These files just download it to the resources folder
 * https://docsend.com/view/s/dd7ffi2pkm4fhuu9
 ## How to Use
 1. Run ALS model_NB.ipynb: